Gruntfuggly/todo-tree/README.md

 `icon` - used to set a different icon in the tree view.
 Must be a valid octicon (see <https://octicons.github.com>) or codicon (see <https://microsoft.github.io/vscode-codicons/dist/codicon.html>).
 If using codicons, specify them in the format "$(*icon*)".
 The icon defaults to a tick if it's not valid.
 You can also use "todo-tree", or "todo-tree-filled" if you want to use the icon from the activity view.

 `iconColour` - used to set the colour of the icon in the tree.
-If not specified, it will try to use the foreground colour, the background colour and then the older settings, in that order.
+If not specified, it will try to use the foreground colour or the background colour.
+Colour can be specified as per foreground and background colours, except that theme colours are not available.

 `gutterIcon` - set to true to show the icon in the editor gutter.

 `rulerColour` - used to set the colour of the marker in the overview ruler.
 If not specified, it will default to use the foreground colour.
+Colour can be specified as per foreground and background colours.

 `rulerLane` - used to set the lane for the marker in the overview ruler.
 If not specified, it will default to the right hand lane.
 Use one of "left", "center", "right", or "full".
 You can also use "none" to disable the ruler markers.